 Excess ear wax can also pose a problem – it's not only unhygienic, but can clog up the operations of your device.
 A quick wipe with a damp cloth should be sufficient to clean your hearing aids.
 Just make sure all the components are completely dry before reassembling your battery and device.

 Hopefully these tips will help your hearing aids last at least four years until it's time to come in and see if you need a refit.
 Hearing aid technology is constantly advancing, so by then, even if your hearing aids are in perfect working order, there could be models that offer you more than your current aids.

-Click here to make a booking for a FREE* hearing test, to determine if you need to upgrade your hearing solutions.
+Click here to make a booking for a no cost* hearing test, to determine if you need to upgrade your hearing solutions.
 You can also call us on 1800 326 314.